-Construction will be accelerated to finish the building by December 2013 so that the Information Science department, currently housed off campus, can move in by January 2014.
+Construction on Bill & Melinda Gates Hall, the new home of the Faculty of Computing and Information Science, began in March 2012.
+Construction was accelerated in order to finish the building by December 2013 so that the Information Science department, which was housed off-campus, could move in by January 2014.
 Thom Mayne, founder and design director of the New York- and Los Angeles-based architecture firm Morphosis and winner of the 2005 Pritzker Prize in architecture, is the lead architect.

 The Bill & Melinda Gates Foundation gave the university $25 million in January 2006 to support the construction of a signature building for computing and information science.
-The entire project will be funded without any external debt, using other funds already in hand and additional funding to be raised, according to Dan Huttenlocher, dean of CIS.
+The entire project was funded without any external debt, using other funds already in hand and additional funding to be raised, according to Dan Huttenlocher, dean of CIS.